Do Cats Need Baths?

 Always be sure you’re using special cat shampoo.
 Human shampoos are dangerous if your cat licks them and can harm their skin.

 Be sure to dry your cat thoroughly and give them all the love they’ll allow you when bath time is over.

 How To Keep Your Cat Clean Without a Bath

 If bath time is too stressful for you and your cat, regular grooming can help prevent the need for baths altogether in the right circumstances.

 For longer-haired cats, brush them regularly to get rid of excess dirt and knots and make their own grooming more effective.
 If you let your cat roam outside, keep an eye on where they’re going and ensure they’re not tracking in much dirt or pests.

 Keeping the litter box and your cat’s favorite spots around the house tidy will also help keep your cat clean and eliminate those cat smells owners usually become accustomed to.

 If you’ve tried bathing your cat but you need to do something more for your cat’s overall cleanliness, call a professional groomer.
 They have all the tricks for getting your cat clean without the drama.

 Ultimately, keeping your cat clean is part of your overall job of caring for its health.
 Plus, a clean cat makes for a much nicer smell around the house.

 At Westmonte Animal Clinic, we care about your pets as if they were our own.
-That’s why we’re here to answer any questions about routine care.
+That’s why we’re here to answer any questions about routine care, such as whether or not you need to brush your cat’s teeth.
 If you’ve noticed your cat has stopped grooming itself, is over-grooming, or you think it might have fleas, give us a call to discuss the best treatment options.